East African campaign (World War II): Operation Canvas

-On 25 February 1941, the motorised 23rd (Nigerian) Brigade (11th (African) Division), which had advanced 235 mi up the coast in three days, occupied the Somali capital of Mogadishu unopposed.
+Having advanced 235 mi up the coast in three days, the motorised 23rd (Nigerian) Brigade (Brigadier Gerald Smallwood) of the 11th (African) Division, occupied the Somali capital of Mogadishu unopposed on 25 February 1941.
 The 12th (African) Division was ordered to advance on Bardera and Isha Baidoa but was held up because of the difficulty in using Kismayo as a supply base.
 The division pushed up the Juba River in Italian Somaliland towards the Ethiopian border town of Dolo.
-After a pause, caused by the lack of equipment to sweep Mogadishu harbour of British magnetic mines dropped earlier, the 11th (African) Division began a fighting pursuit of the retreating Italian forces north from Mogadishu on 1 March.
+After a pause, caused by the lack of equipment to sweep Mogadishu harbour of British magnetic mines, the 11th (African) Division began a pursuit of the Italian forces north from Mogadishu on 1 March.

 The division pursued the Italians towards the Ogaden Plateau.
 By 17 March, the 11th (African) Division completed a 17-day dash along the Italian Strada Imperiale (Imperial Road) from Mogadishu to Jijiga in the Somali Region of Ethiopia.
-By early March Cunningham's forces had captured most of Italian Somaliland and were advancing through Ethiopia towards the ultimate objective, Addis Ababa.
+By early March, the British had captured most of Italian Somaliland and were advancing through Ethiopia towards the ultimate objective, Addis Ababa.
 On 26 March, Harar was captured and 572 prisoners taken, with 13 guns, the 23rd (Nigerian) Brigade having advanced nearly 1000 mi in 32 days.
-(On 29 March, Dire Dawa was occupied by South African troops, after Italian colonists appealed for help against deserters, who were committing atrocities.)
+On 29 March, Dire Dawa was occupied by South African troops, after Italian colonists appealed for help against deserters, who were committing atrocities.

 British Somaliland 1941

 The operation to recapture British Somaliland began on 16 March 1941 from Aden, in the first successful Allied landing on a defended shore of the war.
 The Aden Striking Force of about 3,000 men was to be carried about 140 mi from Aden by eight navy ships and civilian transports carrying heavy equipment.
 The troops were to be put ashore onto beaches inside reefs to the east and west of Berbera to secure the town and re-conquer the territory.
 Some doubts were expressed as to the feasibility of negotiating offshore reefs in the dark, when the town behind was blacked out but the risk was taken.
 On 16 March about 10 mi north of the town and 1000 yd off shore, the force prepared to land as advanced parties searched for landing places.
-The 1/2nd Punjab Regiment and 3/15th Punjab Regiment Indian Army (which had been evacuated from the port in August 1940) and a Somali commando detachment, landed at Berbera from Force D (the cruisers and Caledon, the destroyers Kandahar and Kipling, auxiliary cruisers Chakdina and Chantala, Indian trawlers Netavati and Parvati, two transports and ML 109).
+The 1/2nd Punjab Regiment and 3/15th Punjab Regiment, Indian Army (that had been evacuated from the port in August 1940) and a Somali commando detachment, landed at Berbera from Force D (the cruisers and Caledon, the destroyers Kandahar and Kipling, auxiliary cruisers Chakdina and Chantala, Indian trawlers Netavati and Parvati, two transports and ML 109).
 When the Sikhs landed, the 70th Colonial Brigade "melted away".
 On 20 March, Hargeisa was captured and the next few months were spent mopping up.
 The Somaliland Camel Corps was re-founded in mid-April, to resume operations against local bandits.
 British forces advanced westwards into eastern Ethiopia and in late March, linked with forces from the Southern Front around Harar and Dire Dawa.
 Cunningham's forces could now be supplied efficiently through Berbera.